 Very little evidence is reviewed for the staging of BP associated ON of jaw.
 So staging recommendations should be considered as consensus statements.
 The current staging system is developed by Ruggiero and colleagues and is adopted by AAOMS.
 Stage system is important to identify stage characteristics and provide appropriate diagnosis and management.

-Prevention is the best approach and requires good communication among dentist, oral surgeon, physicians, and oncologists to develop measures aimed at preventing the development of BP-induced ON of the jaw.
+Prevention is the best approach and requires good communication among dentist, oral surgeon, physicians, nurse practitioners, and oncologists to develop measures aimed at preventing the development of BP-induced ON of the jaw.

 Around 4 to 6 monthly doses are required to have significant effects on bone healing in jaws; it is recommended to take preventive measures during this period.